The Metamorphoses is Ovid’s epic poem about change, which opens with these lines:

 - Myscelus and the founding of Crotona

-- Pythagoras; the transmigration of souls; change everywhere
+- Pythagoras; transmigration of souls; all changes

 - Egeria and Hippolytus